mfornet/busybeaver/README.md

 - Formal-only work
     1. Setup the definitions to reason about individual TMs
-    2. Finish the proof of the TNF enumeration algorithm
+    2. Finish the proof of the TNF enumeration algorithm (NB: some lemmas may be wrong and need to tweaked to finish the proof)
 - Implementation-only work
     1. Find a way to have more parallel evaluation when enumerating TMs
     2. Enhance logging of the main executable